Marek Janowski Biography (Wikipedia)

 Janowski grew up in Wuppertal near Cologne, Germany after his mother traveled there at the start of World War II to be with her parents.
 His father disappeared in Poland during the war.

 Janowski has served as music director in Freiburg and at the Dortmund Opera conducting the Dortmunder Philharmoniker, the latter from 1973 to 1979.
+From 1983 to 1987 he was principal conductor of the Royal Liverpool Philharmonic Orchestra.
 He served as Kapellmeister of the Gürzenich Orchestra in Cologne, from 1986 to 1990.
 Earlier, in 1984, he became the music director of the Orchestre Philharmonique de Radio France (then called the Nouvel Orchestre Philharmonique) in Paris, a position he held until 2000.
 From 2000 to 2009, Janowski served as Principal Conductor of the Monte-Carlo Philharmonic Orchestra.
 He was also Principal Conductor of the Dresden Philharmonic from 2001 to 2004.

 Marek Janowski Tracks